Avoiding Unrecognized Configuration Parameters in PostgreSQL Schema Restoration

 Key Takeaways

-1. Always use matching major versions of pg_dump and PostgreSQL
+- Always use matching major versions of

-3. For infrastructure automation, explicitly specify PostgreSQL versions in toolchains
+--no-setinpg_dumpcommands when compatibility with older versions is required - For infrastructure automation, explicitly specify PostgreSQL versions in toolchains

-4. Test schema migrations in staging environments before production deployment
+- Test schema migrations in staging environments before production deployment

 By maintaining version consistency and using proper flags, you can reliably migrate PostgreSQL schemas without compatibility errors.